Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Case study: Pancreatic Ductal Adenocarcinoma

 Due to the presence of several pairwise Spearman correlation values greater than 0.5 in this final dataset, we used the Elastic Net penalization procedure \citep{glmnet2010} to balance between ridge regression and the MCP penalty.
 We let $\pi$ represent the balance between ridge regression and the MCP penalty, where $\pi=0$ represents ridge regression and $\pi=1$ represents the MCP penalty.
-In these analyses, we let $\pi=0.1$, and we estimated the number of common factors $r$ using the Growth Ratio procedure.
+We restricted our consideration to $\pi=\{0.6,0.7,0.8,0.9\}$ based on Elastic Net simulation results given in Web Appendix Section 2.4; we then used sensitivity analyses (see Web Appendix Section 3.2) to choose the optimal $\pi$ used in this case study variable selection analysis.
+Within each value of $\pi$, we considered the Growth Ratio estimated value of $r$ (evaluated at 2 for all values of $\pi$) and a manually set larger value of $r=3$.
+We found that within values of $\pi$, the selection results and coefficient values were consistent for the different values of $r$ considered; we therefore restricted our consideration to the Growth Ratio estimate of $r$.
+We also found that the selected meta-genes within the final model were consistent across the values of $\pi$, with only small deviations between values of $\pi$.
+For the results reported here, we let $\pi=0.8$, which provided the results that best reflected the conclusions from the overall sensitivity analyses.
 The same value of $\pi$ was used for both the fixed effects and random effects penalization.
-The sequence of $\lambda$ penalties used the the variable selection procedure was the same as those used in the Binomial variable selection simulations for $p=100$ as discussed in Web Appendix Section 1.2.
+The sequence of $\lambda$ penalties used in the variable selection procedure was the same as those used in the Binomial variable selection simulations for $p=100$ (see Web Appendix Section 1.3).

-To see the general performance of glmmPen\_FA under different covariate correlation structures and under different values of $\pi$, see Web Appendix Section 1.5.

-The basal or classical subtype outcome was calculated using the clustering algorithm specified in \cite{moffitt2015}.
-Further details are provided in Web Appendix Section 1.6; the code for this procedure is provided in a GitHub repository, see Supporting Information for more details.

-In the final results, 8 of the original 110 cluster covariates had non-zero fixed effect values in the best model, implying these covariates were important for the prediction of the basal outcome.
-These 8 cluster covariates represented 33 genes in total.
-Table \ref{tab:PDAC_results} includes the cluster label for these 8 clusters, the sign of the associated fixed effect coefficient, and the gene symbols of the genes that make up the cluster.
-Clusters with positive coefficients indicate that having greater relative expression of these meta-genes increases the odds of a subject being in the basal subtype, and vice versa for negative coefficients.
-The best model contained a random intercept (variance value 1.57) and no other random slopes.
-The Growth Ratio procedure estimated $r=2$ latent common factors to model the random effects.
+In the final results, 8 of the 117 total meta-gene covariates had non-zero fixed effect values in the best model selected by the BIC-ICQ criteria, implying these covariates were important for the prediction of the basal outcome.
+These 8 meta-gene covariates represented 37 genes in total.
+Table \ref{tab:PDAC_results} includes the label for these 8 meta-genes, the sign of the associated fixed effect coefficient (i.e. the log odds ratio estimate), and the gene symbols of the genes that make up the meta-gene.
+Meta-genes with positive log odds ratios indicate that having greater relative expression of these meta-genes increases the odds of a subject being in the basal subtype, and vice versa for negative log odds ratios.
+The best model contained a random intercept (variance value 0.54) and no other random slopes.